 If you have a service or comfort animal, please read the Amtrak service animal policy before booking.

-Wi-Fi and the Empire Builder
+Wi-Fi on the Empire Builder

 This train does not have Wi-Fi, and cell service dead spots are along the route.